Wallets

 linera

-is the main way for developers to interact with a Linera network and manage the user wallets present locally on the system.
+is the main way for developers to interact with a Linera network and manage the developer wallets present locally on the system.

 Note that this command-line tool is intended mainly for development purposes.
 Our goal is that end users eventually manage their wallets in a browser extension.